-In the past, we’ve talked about building an analytics-driven organization where analytics is not just about using the tools and having big data infrastructure.
+In the past, we have talked about building an analytics-driven organization where analytics is not just about using the tools and having big data infrastructure.
 Rather, it is an organization culture of data-driven decision-making that starts with looking at relevant data—everything that tells what is happening (hindsight).
-Then, applying the right techniques to understand why it has happened (insights) and finally, predicting the future (foresight) and make better business decisions.
+Then, applying the right techniques to understand why it happened (insights) and finally, predicting the future (foresight) to make better business decisions.

 Dependence on Manual Tasks

 While many traditional BI and analytics tools allow businesses to organize and visualize the data with pretty charts, searching and deriving insights about a specific business KPI or behavior is primarily done manually, with smaller data and is quite laborious and time consuming.

 Second the analysis often starts with human driven hypothesis and doesn’t surface underlying trends or new emerging hypothesis that the data may suggest.
 Therefore, it’s limited primarily to validate human assumptions out of experience or intuition.
 Simply put, with traditional BI and analytics tools, it’s not possible to search or glean insights in today’s complex and multi-dimensional business environment with large variety of data.
 On the other hand pure play machine intelligence has the capability to search through complex data sources and glean insights, but often outputs black box models.
 Business has to make decision without any rationale of why the model is doing what it’s doing or have any human input.

 Augmented analytics takes advantage of the cognitive intelligence of humans and learning capabilities of machines and the output insights needs in business context while speeding up the entire insight generation process.

 What is Augmented Analytics?